-|Last Updated||September 2020|
+|Last Updated||December 2020|

 In terms of the lines that we’ll see, Barstool will likely offer:

 At this point, it’s important to again differentiate between Barstool Bets and Barstool Sportsbook.
-Barstool Bets is the app that’s currently out there and allows users to read the content, see the videos, stream the podcasts and more.
+Barstool Bets is the app that’s currently out there and allows users to read the content, see the videos, stream the podcasts, and more.
 Barstool Sportsbook is the upcoming sports betting app that will launch with PNG.

 As of now, Barstool Bets is available everywhere.
-That’s because there are no real restrictions on these types of apps as they’re just content, entertainment and recreation.
+That’s because there are no real restrictions on these types of apps as they’re just content, entertainment, and recreation.
 However, when it comes to sports betting, there will be some strict restrictions as to where it will be available and who will be able to download it.
 That’s why many people are wondering if there will be two separate apps.

 When it does become a full-fledged sportsbook, we can make a pretty good guestimate as to which states it’ll be in.
 That’s because we already know where Penn National Gaming has a presence and where there is legal sports betting.
 That means the new app/sportsbook should be operational in:

 - Pennsylvania – Of course, Pennsylvania makes the most sense because PNG already has a pair of casinos in the state (Hollywood Casino at Penn National Race Course).
 That is why Barstool Sportsbook decided to lay the cornerstone of its foundation in PA in September of 2020.

 - Indiana — Sports betting has been legalized here since October 2019.
 DraftKings and FanDuel have already moved in, so Barstool Sportsbook will likely join the fray here, too.
 PNG currently operates the Hollywood Casino in Lawrenceburg, Indiana.